This is more than just a yoga retreat, it is an active adventure with volcano hiking, baby sea turtles, and ancient Mayan culture.

 The question "Who am I?" is the ultimate question in yoga philosophy.
 This is exactly why connecting with nature and practicing yoga simultaneously form a perfect combination.
 Both will help you learn about your true self.
 The yoga and hiking retreat is a simple way to reconnect with your inner self and understand yourself better.

-Read more about our yoga and hiking retreats in Norway and Alaska.
+Read more about our yoga and hiking retreats in Norway.

 Hiking versus walking the Camino de Santiago